ory/kratos/internal/httpclient/docs/UiNodeImageAttributes.md

 ### NewUiNodeImageAttributes

-`func NewUiNodeImageAttributes(height int64, id string, nodeType interface{}, src string, width int64, ) *UiNodeImageAttributes`
+`func NewUiNodeImageAttributes(height int64, id string, nodeType string, src string, width int64, ) *UiNodeImageAttributes`

 NewUiNodeImageAttributes instantiates a new UiNodeImageAttributes object This constructor will assign default values to properties that have it defined,